Aldr0n/SwiperSniffer/README.md

 # Elementor Swiper Sniffer
-A modern JavaScript plugin for managing Swiper instances in Elementor with ease.
+A little JavaScript plugin for managing Swiper instances in Elementor with ease.